vilmibm/vilmibm/README.md

 this readme regenerates once a day with a new randomized sonnet cut up from a bunch of project gutenberg books.
 _please do let me know if it produces anything objectionable_

-## Tue 17 Nov 2020 03:45:01 PM PST
+## Wed 18 Nov 2020 03:45:01 PM PST

-    they always contrived to learn some from their aunt ’ the Rabbit hastily interrupted
-    the God is sufficient for the protection of his rights and endeavours to articulate

-    and with an adjoining flower garden
-    righteous blood, shed shamelessly
-    so either way I’ll get into the garden the rectangular street-plan has been regarded by soldiers as useful in defending the streets of a town

-    Not valuing now the root whence it sprang
-    81 In Roman times Florence was a colonia'
-    Just at this moment the parlour-bell rang and then he went on:-- We are in Transylvania

-    His heels leaped together over the little doorstep some have been established complete
+    I will go out of doors and feel it in addition they are frequently treacherous
+    That must be why you're losing so badly have not influence to cure me of my faults

+    Indeed I do, was the reply
+    without concealed speeches
+    --It is impossible to give any estimate of the value of either music or painting as a means of livelihood and wondered what unseen spirit had been sitting for weeks by my heart watching its workings and taking record of every pulse

+    it must be admitted that there has been even such as I had noticed in the howling sorrow of these savages in the bush I was not so sleepy as I should have been and the gentlemen did nothing but eat and admire

+    Thank God there is the other copy in the safe so now he is intent on being safe